26362 Carmel Rancho Lane Suite 200 Carmel, California 93923-8780 (Rob Slawinski Real Estate & Estate Auctions Building)

 Our History

 Dale Gingerich was born in Wellman, Iowa, to a country farmer.
 It was a small farm and had a little bit of everything you needed, so they only went to town once a week.
 In those days, they traded surplus for what they needed.
 Dale and his wife Ruth grew up in the Mennonite faith.
 Dale’s original business was as a contractor, before he and his wife both moved to California from the farm in 1984 due to the poor farm economy in the Midwest.
 They never looked back.
 Their son, Brian Gingerich, had already owned a mattress company in the area at that time.
-After a local mattress business went out of business, Dale was convinced by his son Brian and son-in-law Keith to purchase Mattresses of Monterrey, then subsequently changing it to Monterey MattressesAnd the rest is history.
+After a local mattress business went out of business, Dale was convinced by his son Brian and son-in-law Keith to purchase Mattresses of Monterey, then subsequently changing it to Monterey MattressesAnd the rest is history.

 As Dale would say, To sleep well is to dream well is to live well.